savnkr/SciML_PDE_Solvers/README.md

 I am currently looking for collaborators to **help maintain and expand** this repository.
 Ideal contributors can take initiative in adding new papers, improving structure, or tagging key techniques.
 I will **check in on the repository weekly to follow progress**, but ongoing updates will be **mainly handled by collaborators**.

-If you are interested in neural PDE solvers and would like to contribute, feel free to submit a PR, open an issue, or reach out directly via email: **bitzhangcy@gmail.com**.

 ## [Content](#content)
 <table>